- Chart

 Strengths

-- Extensive music catalog
+- Extensive and valuable music catalog

 - Global distribution network